LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 E. Has reached the end of the 24-month layoff period.

 7. EAP staff members laid off, who are on leave of absence from faculty status in an academic unit, may exercise rights in the same manner as faculty in that unit.

-10. The declaration by the Board of Trustees of a bona fide financial emergency or condition of changing enrollment patterns is not grievable within the Grand Valley grievance procedure.
+10. The declaration by the Board of Trustees of a bona fide financial emergency or condition of changing enrollment patterns is not grievable within the University grievance procedure.